Rzepin train disaster

-The Rzepin train disaster was a railway disaster reported to have occurred near Rzepin, Poland, on July 9, 1952.
-About 160 Soviet soldiers died in the accident.
+The Rzepin train disaster was an alleged railway disaster reported to have occurred near Rzepin, Poland, on 9 July 1952.
+According to some reports, about 160 Soviet soldiers died in the accident.

 The incident was not confirmed by official Polish or Soviet sources, but was reported by Western press agencies.
 The day after the crash the West German Deutsche Presse-Agentur cited "unanimous reports" from "independent eye-witnesses".
 The following week the Associated Press in Berlin cited "well-authenticated reports reaching Allied officials" there, and the United Press Associations named the West Berlin Railway Workers Union as a source, along with "allied authorities".

-The incident happened on the east side of the Oder river, between Boczow and Rzepin.
+The incident is said to have happened on the east side of the Oder river, between Boczow and Rzepin.

 Events

 The train was a "Blue Express" travelling through Poland on the Frankfurt Oder to Brest-Litovsk leg of the Berlin to Moscow route.
 It was carrying Red Army troops on leave to Russia.
 It left the tracks and crashed into a lake.